hx2A/py5website/reference/sketch_display_density.rst

 Description
 ===========

-This function returns the number "2" if the screen is a high-density screen (called a Retina display on OS X or high-dpi on Windows and Linux) and a "1" if not.
+This function returns the number "2" if the screen is a high-density screen (called a Retina display on OSX or high-dpi on Windows and Linux) and a "1" if not.
 This information is useful for a program to adapt to run at double the pixel density on a screen that supports it.

 Underlying Java method: `displayDensity <https://processing.org/reference/displayDensity_.html>`_